Upd4ting/HololensTemplate/README.md

 # HololensTemplate

-Hololens template including some utils like state machine, menu, etc
+Hololens template including some utils like state machine, menu, etc.
+This is using the [HoloToolKit](https://github.com/Microsoft/MixedRealityToolkit-Unity)

 ## Menu